 After the introductory period, your APR will vary depending on your Regions account level, the Prime Rate, and your own creditworthiness.
 Note that the 0% intro APR does not apply to balance transfers—a regular APR will apply to those and you’ll also have to pay an extra fee worth 4% of the balance transferred.

 The biggest drawback to the Regions Visa Business Credit Card is that it is devoid of any rewards or cash back structure.
 If you’re in the market for a business credit card because you’re hoping to earn on your business spending, you’ll have to look elsewhere.

 Regions’ six-month introductory period is pretty short and doesn’t give much of a safety net to pay off purchases.
 Nor does it include balance transfers, which could be handy if you have other debts with high interest rates.
-In that case, you could turn to the Blue Business Plus Card from American Express, with its 15-month 0% intro APR on both purchases and balance transfers.
+In that case, you could turn to the Blue Business Plus Card from American Express, with its 12-month 0% intro APR on purchases.
 This card also doesn’t charge an annual fee.